 Comsos, GuPM, and other projects

-Beyond the classic projects I worked on as a web developer (It would be pointless to screenshot the Checkout App, or the Debenhams website here!), I had a few of my own personal projects scattered here and there.
+Beyond the projects mentioned in my CV, I had a few of my own personal projects scattered here and there.
 Most of those projects are dear to me as they are the horses I rode to bring me to where I am today.
 As part of my job, I worked on both small and gigantic codebases such as the one of the DailyMail.
 I also worked on a lot of different projects not directly related to web, such as security gates for enterprise grade SSO, and finally, my own collection of various packages that can be found on Github.

 Mobiles apps